What does Freakshow use all that stolen money for?

 "But enough of that," Vlad continued, giving a little wave as if to brush the topic away.
 "As exciting as it is discussing your failed clones, you didn't come here just for that, hmm?"

 Danny reached out for the little clone, standing from where he knelt on the polished wooden floor in front of the armchair.
 The boy didn't even grab Danny for support, even though he should have feared slipping to the ground when Danny picked him up.
 Danny took the toddler's seat, settling the little version of himself on his lap.
-He couldn't just sit there and have it stare at him, and by holding him Danny didn't have to see his eyes.
-By holding him, Danny could pretend the child was a little more… human.
+He couldn't just sit there and have it stare at him.
+By holding him Danny didn't have to see his eyes.
+By holding him, he could pretend the child was a little more… human.

 "No," Danny agreed with a tired sigh.
 "Freakshow wants a progress report."